metasepi/postmortem/PR/FreeBSD-kernel/252396/README.md

 ## Resolution

+* ATS2 cann't avoid this issue, because view on at-view is not useful
-* xxx At-view and separation logic may avoid NULL dereference
+* Separation logic or Rust may avoid NULL dereference

 ## Timeline